bitmakerlabs/twitmaker/README.md

 **To get started, you can fork the Twitmaker repository here: https://github.com/bitmakerlabs/twitmaker**

-## 1. jQuery AJAX request with HTML response
+## Part 1: jQuery AJAX request with HTML response

 Our first step will be to take our normal request-response cycle and update it to use an AJAX request.
 The benefit of doing this is that rather than re-rendering the entire page, including the head section, JavaScript, stylesheets and full layout, we'll only have to render the part of the page that changes.